Skip to content

 The department/on-campus employer will fill out the top portion of the form.
 Refrain from filling out the ISSS section, this will be filled out by the ISSS advisor.

-Submit the Social Security Number Application Letter for On-Campus Employment e-form and upload the form to this e-form.
+Submit the Social Security Number Application Form for On-Campus Employment e-form and upload the completed On-Campus Employment Offer Letter for Social Security Number Application Form to this e-form.

 If further information or documentation is needed, a DSO will contact the student via email or by phone.